Improving Uncertainty Estimation through Semantically Diverse Language Generation: Broader Impact

 \section{Broader Impact}

 This work focuses on assessing the uncertainty in natural language generation (NLG) using language models.
 Our primary goal is to increase the robustness of language models, assess the reliability of their predicted output sequences, and detect when a language model is hallucinating.
 Therefore, we contend that our work makes a positive contribution to society in several aspects: \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt, partopsep=0pt, parsep=2pt] \item Improved discernment of certainty in model predictions enhances practical application in real-world scenarios.
 This can be implemented by signaling uncertainty to users, such as through highlighting dubious sections of responses or opting not to display uncertain outputs altogether. \item Reliable uncertainty estimates may increase the trust of the user in the language model, as it provides a basis to gauge the quality of the answer. \end{enumerate} However, while we expect mainly a positive impact on society, there are also potential negative aspects: \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt, partopsep=0pt, parsep=2pt] \item Enhanced uncertainty estimation might not yield expected outcomes if users lack the necessary training to interpret these estimates effectively. \item While better uncertainty assessment can foster usability and user trust, it also carries the risk of creating undue reliance on these models.
 It is crucial to maintain human oversight and critical evaluation of language model outputs, as over-reliance can be detrimental. \end{enumerate} It is important to note that our method evaluates uncertainty based on the information available to the language model.
-Therefore, it may inaccurately deem a factually incorrect answer as certain if the model's knowledge base contains similar errors.
-This issue, often perceived as model ``hallucination'', is not a reflection of the model's uncertainty, but rather a result of factual inaccuracies in the underlying data that is additional to hallucinations due to uncertainty.
+Therefore, it may inaccurately deem a factually incorrect answer as certain if the model is consistently trained on such erroneous facts.
+This issue, often perceived as model ``hallucination'', is not a reflection of the model's uncertainty, but rather a result of factual inaccuracies in the underlying data that is additional to the hallucinations stemming from uncertainty.